Want to get more out of your work week and feel accomplished every day?

 One of the biggest killers of a productive day is when one thing goes too long, leaving you with a small gap of time before the next obligation begins.
 A 25-minute window is like kryptonite for your day.
 Twenty-five minutes is not enough time to start anything meaningful, and instead, we spend that time browsing the Web.

-- THE FIX: I came up with a list of 20 items that I want to do each week and broke them down by time.
+THE FIX: I came up with a list of 20 items that I want to do each week and broke them down by time.
 Things like, updating a single line of copy on the website, reaching out to one new prospect, or posting something new on social media.
 I always have a handful of meaningful things I can do no matter the gap of time.
-Try making a list of various tasks that are meaningful, organise them by time, and leave it on your desk.
+Try making a list of various tasks that are meaningful, organize them by time, and leave it on your desk.
 The next time you have a brief gap in your day, pick off a few tasks.

 The secret to having a super-productive week is defeating bad habits that steal your motivation and time.
 Give these tips a try, and reclaim time meant to do great things.